 - For OTP providers, the supervising counselor shall review the initial maintenance treatment plan, along with the corresponding needs assessment, and all updated maintenance treatment plans within fourteen (14) calendar days from the effective dates and shall countersign these documents to signify concurrence with the findings.
-The medical director shall review the initial maintenance treatment plan, along with the corresponding needs assessment, and all updated maintenance treatment plans within fourteen (14) calendar days from the effective dates and shall record the following: - 1.
+The medical director shall review the initial maintenance treatment plan, along with the corresponding needs assessment, and all updated maintenance treatment plans within fourteen (14) calendar days from the effective dates and shall review the initial maintenance treatment plans within fourteen (14) calendar days from the effective dates and shall record the following: - 1.
 Countersignature to signify concurrence with the findings; and - 2.
 Amendments to the plan where medically deemed appropriate. - 238.12 The consumer shall be encouraged to review, approve, type or legibly print their name and, sign and date the updated treatment plan.
-The signature shall be adjacent to the typed or legibly printed name. - If the consumer refuses to sign the updated treatment plan, the Provider shall document the reason for refusal and any strategies used to engage the consumer to participate in treatment. - 238.13 After the counselor and consumer complete the updated treatment plan, the Medical Director or LPHA shall review each plan to determine whether continuing services are a medically necessary and appropriate for the consumer. - If the Medical Director or LPHA determines the services in the updated treatment plan are medically necessary, he or she shall type or legibly print their name, sign and date the updated treatment plan, within fifteen (15)

-calendar days of the counselor's signature.
-The signature shall be adjacent to the typed or legibly printed name.
+The signature shall be adjacent to the typed or legibly printed name. - If the consumer refuses to sign the updated treatment plan, the Provider shall document the reason for refusal and any strategies used to engage the consumer to participate in treatment. - 238.13 After the counselor and consumer complete the updated treatment plan, the Medical Director or LPHA shall review each plan to determine whether continuing services are a medically necessary and appropriate for the consumer. - If the Medical Director or LPHA determines the services in the updated treatment plan are medically necessary, he or she shall type or legibly print their name, sign and date the updated treatment plan, within fifteen (15) calendar days of the counselor's signature.
+The signature shall be adjacent to the typed or legibly printed name. - 238.14 Progress notes and individual narrative summaries shall contain the following: - The topic of the session or purpose of the service. - A description of the consumer's progress or lack of progress on the treatment plan problems, goals, action steps, objectives, and/or referrals. - Information on the consumer's attendance shall be documented including the date, start/end times of each individual and group counseling session or treatment service. - Documentation shall identify if services were provided in-person, by telephone, or by telehealth. - If services were provided in the community, documentation shall identify the location and how the provider ensured confidentiality was upheld.